fraunhoferhhi/vvdecWebPlayer/README.md

 ## Limitations

 * The player currently does not have support for playing audio.
-* Playing UHD content is not possible due to the 32 Bit memory limitation of WebAssembly.
 * Performance depends on the browser and platform.
 At the time of writing Chrome and Edge work best.
-* Safari currently does not provide WebAssebly support (Oct.
+* Safari currently does not provide multithreading support for WebAssembly (Oct.
 2021).
+* (UHD decoding works in principle using VVdeC > 1.3.0, but is probably too slow for practical purposes.)

 ## License